shuklasp/school/spp/readme.txt

 At present, following parts of this framework are in various stages of development:

-1) SPP_Auth: Authentication System, complete with a login system and roles and rights management.
+1) \SPPMod\SPPAuth\SPPAuth: Authentication System, complete with a login system and roles and rights management.

 2) SPPDB: Database handling module.